 - 6. Health and Hygiene.
 Only healthy workers should prepare and serve food.
 Anyone who shows symptoms of disease (cramps, nausea, fever, vomiting, diarrhea, jaundice, etc.) or who has open sores or infected cuts on the hands should not be allowed in the food concession area.
 Workers should wear clean outer garments and should not smoke in the concession area.
 The use of hair restraints is recommended to prevent hair ending up in food products. - 7.
 Food Handling.
 Avoid hand contact with raw, ready-to-eat foods and food contact surfaces.
 Use an acceptable dispensing utensil to serve food.
 Touching food with bare hands can transfer germs to food. - 8.
 Dishwashing.
 Use disposable utensils for food service.
 Keep your hands away from food contact surfaces, and never reuse disposable dishware.
 Ideally, dishes and utensils should be washed in a four-step process: - I. Washing in hot soapy water; - II.
-Rinsing in clean water; - III.
-Chemical or heat sanitizing; and - IV.
+Rinsing in clean water; III.
+Chemical or heat sanitizing; and IV.
 Air drying. - 9.
 Ice.
 Ice used to cool cans/bottles should not be used in cup beverages and should be stored separately.
 Use a scoop to dispense ice; never use the hands.
 Ice can become contaminated with bacteria and viruses and cause food-borne illness. - 10.
 Wiping Cloths.
 Rinse and store your wiping cloths in a bucket of sanitizer (example: 1 gallon of water and 1/2 teaspoon of chlorine bleach).
 Change the solution every two hours.
-Well sanitized work surfaces prevent cross-contamination and discourage flies. - 11.
+Well sanitized work surfaces prevent crosscontamination and discourage flies. - 11.
 Insect Control and Waste.
 Keep foods covered to protect them from insects.
 Store pesticides away from all foods.
 Place garbage and paper wastes in a refuse container with a tight-fitting lid.
 Dispose of wastewater in an approved method (do not dump it outside).
-All water used should be potable water from an approved source.
+All water used should be potable water from an approved source. - 12.
+Food Storage and Cleanliness.
+Keep foods stored off the floor at least six inches.
+After your event is finished, clean the concession area and discard unusable food.